QuingKhaos/pycircuitcompat/README.md

 - [Statistics Combinators Updated](https://mods.factorio.com/mod/statistics-combinator-updated)
 - [Utility Combinators](https://mods.factorio.com/mod/utility-combinators-quality)

-For the detailed changes, see the changelog.

-If you want to see Pyanodons integration for other circuit network mods, feel free to open a discussion thread on the mod portal or a GitHub issue.
+If you want to see a Pyanodons integration for other circuit network mods, feel free to open a discussion thread on the mod portal or a GitHub issue.

 ## Legal Notice